rajnishh/tic-tac-toe/README.md

 - **Game Play**: Users can choose to play against the computer or another player.
 - **Game Statistics**: Track wins, losses, and draws for each user.
 - **Responsive Interfaces**: Built using React for the web and React Native for mobile.

-## Bonus Task

-- Implement JWT-based authentication in both the React and React Native apps, ensuring secure communication between the frontend and backend.

-## Submission Guidelines

-- Code must be well-structured, documented, and follow industry best practices.
-- Provide the modified Python engine, Node.js server, React web app, and React Native app, along with instructions to run each.
-- Provide explanations of design decisions, such as the database choice and API architecture.

 ## License